elf4j/elf4j-provider/README.md

   information.)
 * On the output side, the output performance does not directly impact the business domain workflow as the process is asynchronous.
 The elf4j-engine buffers and then flushes each log entry atomically per each writer.
-Depending on the target log repository, further manoeuvres may help the output performance.
+Depending on the target log repository, further manoeuvres may help the data collection performance.
 For example, if the target repository is a log file on disk, then

   ```shell
   java MyApplication | cat >logFile